-The Founder and CEO of Social Capital, prominent figure in the venture capital business and part owner of the Golden State Warriors, Chamath Palihapitiya sits down with Shane Parrish to chat about what it means to be an observer of the present, how to think in first principles, the psychology of successful investing, his thoughts on the best public company CEO’s and much more.
+The Founder and CEO of Social Capital and part-owner of the Golden State Warriors, Chamath Palihapitiya sits down with Shane Parrish to chat about what it means to be an observer of the present, how to think in first principles, the psychology of successful investing, his thoughts on the best public company CEO’s and much more.

 Here are a few highlights from our conversation:

 I think that most people are pretty guarded, because they have to be.
 I don’t think they’re necessarily always in a position to be as candid as they want to be.
 I think that in moments of just clarity, I have constantly just tried to say what I feel.
 I think that that resonates with a lot of people.